How Paprzyca became Książyk?

 2. A noble family in Niewino takes the name "Niwiński"

 This local nobility took the name of the Niwino/Niewino village and adopted the name of Niwiński/Niewiński herbu Paprzyca.
 Over the centuries, some of them also used the coats-of-arms of the Nowina, Łabędź and Lubicz.
 Most of the families from these Podlasie areas were not well-off people.
-They were members of the “small nobility” (szlachta) who remained on their land and did not achieved successful careers.
+They were members of the “small nobility” (szlachta) who remained on their land, had a limited education and did not achieved successful careers.
 We lack data regarding their history.
 However, some of the Niwiński had a different profile.
 They have been portrayed by Count Uruski (1817-1890) in his 15-volume book Heraldry of Polish Nobility published in 1915.

 3. A Niwiński family uses the nickname "Książyk"